Skip to main content

 Specify:

-• <filestorage_ip_address> — The IP address of the file storage.
-You can look in control panels under Cloud platformFile storage → storage page → tab Settings → field IP;
+• <filestorage_ip_address> — IP address of the file storage.
+You can view it in control panel: in the top menu, click ProductsFile Storage → Storage page → tab Settings → field IP;

 1. Create a user: